Shipping It Stargate Style

 Taylor was pretty sure she was crazy.
 She'd obviously snapped in the locker.
-Maybe she was still in there.
-Hallucinating all this.
+Maybe… maybe she was still in there.

 "Fine!
 Fine!
 Hey Odyssey, here's a dumb question but apparently we should ask it anyways: anybody home?!" the second man sounded like an angry old grandpa.